moliver28/research-handbook/content/handbook/communication/_index.md

 This list offers additional guidance for written communication at GitLab:

 1. Do not use rich text, it makes it hard to copy/paste.
 Use [Markdown](/docs/markdown-guide/) to format text that is stored in a Git repository.
-In Google Docs use "Normal text" using the style/heading/formatting dropdown and paste without formatting.
+In Google Docs, use "Normal text" using the style/heading/formatting dropdown and paste without formatting.
 1. Read our [Markdown Style Guide](/docs/markdown-guide/) for more information when using Markdown.
 1. Do not use ALL CAPS because it [feels like shouting](https://en.wikipedia.org/wiki/All_caps#Association_with_shouting).
 However, there is the [`#all-caps` Slack channel](https://gitlab.slack.com/archives/C01BC085AVB) for your good-natured shouting needs.
 1. We use Unix style (lf) line endings, not Windows style (crlf), please ensure `*.md text eol=lf` is set in the repository's `.gitattributes` and run `git config --global core.autocrlf input` on your client.
 1. When specifying measurements, please include both Metric and Imperial equivalents.
 1. When mentioning currency amounts that team members may need to convert to their local currency (e.g. benefits, expenses, or bonuses), link those amounts to our [Exchange Rates](/handbook/total-rewards/compensation/#exchange-rates) section (e.g. [500 USD](/handbook/total-rewards/compensation/#exchange-rates)).
 1. Monetary amounts shouldn't have one digit, so prefer $19.90 to $19.9.
-1. Although we're a San Francisco based company we're also an internationally diverse one.
-Please do not refer to team members outside the US as international, instead use non-US.
-Please also avoid the use of offshore/overseas to refer to non-American continents.
+1. Although we're a San Francisco based company, we're also an internationally diverse one.
+Please do not refer to team members outside the US as "international".
+Instead, use "non-US".
+Please also avoid the use of "offshore/overseas" to refer to non-American continents.
 1. If you have multiple points in a comment or email, please number them.
 Numbered lists are easier to reference during a discussion over bulleted lists.
-1. When you reference an issue, merge request, comment, commit, page, doc, etc. and you have the URL available please paste that in.
+1. When you reference an issue, merge request, comment, commit, page, doc, etc. and you have the URL available, please include it.
 1. In making URLs, always prefer hyphens to underscores, and always use lowercase.
 1. The community includes users, contributors, core team members, customers, people working for GitLab Inc., and friends of GitLab.
-If you want to refer to "people not working for GitLab Inc." just say that and don't use the word community.
-If you want to refer to people working for GitLab Inc. you can also use "the GitLab Inc. team" but don't use the "GitLab Inc. employees".
+If you want to refer to "people not working for GitLab Inc.", just say that, and don't use the word "community".
+If you want to refer to people working for GitLab Inc., you can also use "the GitLab Inc. team", but don't use "GitLab Inc. employees".
-1. When we refer to the GitLab community excluding GitLab team members please say "wider community" instead of "community".
+1. When we refer to the GitLab community (excluding GitLab team members), please say "wider community" instead of "community".
 1. All people working for GitLab (the company) are the [GitLab team](/handbook/company/team/).
 We also have the [Core team](https://about.gitlab.com/community/core-team/) that consists of volunteers.
 1. Please always refer to GitLab Inc. people as GitLab team members, not employees.
 1. Use [inclusive and gender-neutral language](https://techwhirl.com/gender-neutral-technical-writing/) in all writing.
 1. Always write "GitLab" with "G" and "L" capitalized, even when writing "GitLab.com", except within URLs.
-When "gitlab.com" is part of a URL it should be lowercase.
+When "gitlab.com" is part of a URL, it should be lowercase.
-1. Refer to products by tier name only on Marketing pages: Our tier names are Ultimate, Premium, and Free.
-When both deployment models are being referred to (SaaS and self-managed), use the tier name only.
-When only one of the deployment models is being referred to, prefix the tier name with the deployment model.
-E.g., SaaS-Premium, Self-Managed-Ultimate.
-1. Correct capitalization of self-managed: The term `self-managed` should not be capitalized unless it's in a title or unless you are writing the full product name ("Self-Managed-Ultimate").
-If it is used at the beginning of a sentence, then the first word only is capitalized: "Self-managed".
-1. Refer to environments that are installed and run by the end-user as "self-managed."
-1. Write a [group](/handbook/product/categories/#hierarchy) name as ["Stage:Group"](/handbook/product/categories/#naming) when you want to include the stage name for extra context.
 1. Do not use a hyphen when writing the term "open source" except where doing so eliminates ambiguity or clumsiness.
 1. If an email needs a response, write the answer at the top of it.
 1. Use the future version of words, just like we don't write internet with a capital letter anymore.
 We write frontend and webhook without a hyphen or space.